Advocaat | Counsel

-Bouke is the resident senior associate at Houthoff's New York office.
-He advises on the laws of the Netherlands, the Dutch Caribbean (including Sint Maarten, Curaçao and Aruba) and Suriname.
-Bouke has extensive experience in corporate finance transactions and international arbitrations.
+Bouke is resident counsel at Houthoff's New York office and leads its day-to-day operations.
+Bouke advises on Dutch, Dutch Caribbean (Curaçao, St Maarten, and Aruba) and Surinamese law.
+Bouke specialises in international arbitrations and also regularly advises on complex corporate finance transactions.
 Bouke is admitted to the Amsterdam Bar and the New York State Bar.

 QUALIFICATIONS & EXPERIENCE